nicky-suss/Gamem/README.md

 - 🎮 **Engine doesn't matter** - You can use it everywhere.
 [Unity](https://unity.com), [Godot](https://godotengine.org), [MonoGame](https://monogame.net), Console or custom Engines
 - ⚡ **Good performance** - Optimized methods
 ## ❤️ Contributing
 - **⭐ Liked the project?
-Leave a star for this repo, it motivates me to develop this project!**
+Leave a star for [this repo](https://github.com/nicky-suss/Gamem), it motivates me to develop this project!**
-- **🗨️Have any ideas or found a bug?
+- **🗨️ Have any ideas or found a bug?
 Open an issue or send Pull Request!**
 ## ⚖️ License
 **Gamem is licensed under the [MIT](https://github.com/nicky-suss/Gamem/blob/main/LICENSE) license**